Salt Lake City: History

 During the late 19th and early 20th centuries, an extensive streetcar system was constructed throughout the city, with the first streetcar running in 1872 and electrification of the system in 1889.
 As in the rest of the country, the automobile usurped the streetcar, and the last trolley was approved for conversion in 1941, yet ran until 1945, due to World War II.
 Trolley buses ran until 1946.
 Light rail transit returned to the city when UTA's TRAX opened in 1999.
 The S Line (formerly known as Sugar House Streetcar) opened for service in December 2013 on an old D&RGW right-of-way.

 The city's population began to stagnate during the 20th century as population growth shifted to suburban areas north and south of the city.
 Few of these areas were annexed to the city, while nearby towns incorporated and expanded.
 As a result, the population of the surrounding metropolitan area greatly outnumbers Salt Lake City.
 A major concern of recent government officials has been combating inner-city commercial decay.
 The city lost population from the 1960s through the 1980s, but experienced some recovery in the 1990s.
 Presently, the city has gained an estimated 5 percent of its population since the year 2000.

 The city has experienced significant demographic shifts in recent years.
 Hispanics now account for approximately 22% of residents and the city has a significant LGBT community.
-There is also a large Pacific Islander population (mainly Samoans and Tongans; they compose roughly 2% of the population of the Salt Lake Valley area.
+There is also a large Pacific Islander population (mainly Samoans and Tongans); they compose roughly 2% of the population of the Salt Lake Valley area.

 Salt Lake City was selected in 1995 to host the 2002 Winter Olympics.
 The games were plagued with controversy.
 A bid scandal surfaced in 1998 alleging bribes had been offered to secure the bid.
 During the games, other scandals erupted over contested judging scores and illegal drug use.
 Despite the controversies, the games were heralded as a financial success, being one of the few in recent history to turn a profit.
 In preparation major construction projects were initiated.
 Local freeways were expanded and repaired, and a light rail system was constructed.
 Olympic venues are now used for local, national, and international sporting events and Olympic athlete training.
-Tourism has increased since the Olympic games, but business did not pick up immediately following.
-Salt Lake City is currently bidding to host the 2030 or 2034 Winter Olympics.
+However, the predicted increase in businesses did not happen following the games.
+On July 24, 2024, Salt Lake City was formally chosen by the International Olympic Committee (IOC) to host the 2034 Olympic Winter Games.
+All of the facilities from the previous Games can be re-used, and the bid enjoyed support from the IOC and the city.